What Can Parents Do About Heavy Metals in Baby Food?

 - carrots and sweet potatoes

-The amount of heavy metals is low in baby foods, but you can take steps to lower it even more.
-Here are ways to do that:
+The amount of heavy metals in baby foods is low.
+But you can take steps to lower it even more:

 - Keep giving carrots and sweet potatoes.
 They contain important nutrients, but serve them along with other fruits and vegetables.

 - Don't give your baby fruit juice.
-Juice is not recommended for children under 1 year old because it can cause cavities and weight gain.
+Some fruit juices can contain concerning amounts of heavy metals.
+Also, juice is not recommended for children under 1 year old because it can cause cavities and weight gain.
 Formula or breast milk for infants and water and milk for older children are the best drinks.
 Instead of juice, give your baby fruit because it has more fiber and nutrients.